oilandsugar/blood-and-dust/content/visuals/dark-arts.md

   words into the unknown.
 Make small offerings of things you’ve found along life’s dusty paths, such as fragile carapaces that no longer sing but remain untouched in forsaken beauty.
-Blow out the candle, and sit in the darkness till you find what you’ve been too afraid to know.
+Blow out the candle, and sit in the darkness till you find what you’ve been too afraid to know.'

-'
+shortDescription: 'Look through the flame, and tell us what you see.
+Clench your ash-stained claws—gaunt from centuries beyond your reckoning—to hold the vision in place.'

 ---
 {{% gridItem start="2" end="7" %}}